-All loans are unsecured and interest free, except for £35,094 of loans received to fund the solar panel installation.
+All loans are unsecured and interest free, except for £30,880 of loans received to fund the solar panel installation.
 Interest is paid on these loans equivalent to an agreed share of the Feed In Tariff received from electricity generation.
-One loan of £175,599 is only repayable if the club reaches the 2rd or subsequent rounds proper of the FA Cup or sells a player for more than £10,000, in which case 25% of the Cup prize money or 33% of the player transfer fee is payable to the lender - this condition remains until the loan is fully repaid.